Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: LRP Block

 As expected, the ISNet structure has a contracting path, defined by the classifier, and an expanding path, the LRP block.
-We see that the LRP layers for pooling (in red) increase the size of their relevance inputs.
-Afterwards, an LRP correspondent for convolution (in green) reduces the number of channels in the relevance signal, and combines it with information from an earlier feature map containing higher resolution, which is brought from the classifier.
-As a consequence of the LRP rules, we naturally have a structure that combines context information from later classifier feature maps with high resolution from the earlier maps, which suffered less down-sampling by pooling operations.
-Thus, skip connections between an expanding and a contracting path are used to combine information from later and earlier feature maps; this idea is behind state-of-the art architectures used for image segmentation and object detection, such as the U-Net\cite{unet}, Filter Pyramid Networks\cite{FPN}, and the YOLOv3\cite{yolov3}.
-Therefore, the concept should also allow the ISNet's implicit image segmentation to be precise.
+The LRP layers for pooling (in pink) increase the size of their relevance inputs.
+Afterwards, an LRP correspondent for convolution (in orange) reduces the number of channels in the relevance signal and combines it with information from an earlier feature map containing higher resolution, which is brought from the classifier.
+Because of the LRP rules, we naturally have a structure that combines context information from later classifier feature maps with high resolution from the earlier maps, which suffered less down-sampling.
+Thus, skip connections between an expanding and a contracting path allow the combination of information from later and earlier feature maps.
+Unlike common DNNs, our expanding path does not have independent weights, it shares all of its parameters with the contracting path.
+However, the idea of using skip connections to link a contracting path with an expanding one (combining high resolution and context information) is behind state-of-the art architectures used for image segmentation and object detection, such as the Fully Convolutional Networks for Semantic Segmentation\cite{SegmentationCNN}, U-Net\cite{unet}, and Filter Pyramid Networks\cite{FPN}.
+In our work, instead of being used for semantic segmentation (like in the U-Net), this concept allows the ISNet to precisely control its attention, containing the LRP relevance inside the image's foreground.
+Thus, the classifier implicitly and precisely finds the image's region of interest, and constructs decision rules based on its features.